Boosting Active Defense Persistence: A Two-Stage Defense Framework Combining Interruption and Poisoning Against Deepfake: EXPERIMENTS

 To simulate a worst-case attack scenario, we create training datasets composed entirely of protected images.
 Specifically, we apply the SOTA interruption perturbations from CMUA and FOUND to the CelebA training set, creating two separate protected datasets.
 The deepfake models are then retrained on these respective datasets.

 The results presented in Table \ref{tab:table4} reveal a critical vulnerability in conventional interruption-only methods.
 For instance, with the CMUA method, the average SSIM score on the CelebA dataset increases from 0.64 to 0.79 after retraining, while the average FID score falls from 209.46 to 127.42.
-The rising SSIM indicates that the output of perturbed examples have become more similar to the original images, while the falling FID confirms they have become more realistic and less distorted.
+The rising SSIM indicates that the output of perturbed examples has become more similar to the original images, while the falling FID confirms they have become more realistic and less distorted.
 Both metrics prove that the interruption effect has been largely nullified.
 This degradation provides clear quantitative evidence that adaptive attacks severely compromise conventional interruption-only defenses, proving their lack of persistence.
-This highlights the key vulnerability our TSDF framework is designed to solve.
+This highlights the key vulnerability our TSDF method is designed to solve.

-\paragraph{Comparative Analysis of TSDF's Persistence} To provide a direct comparison against this established baseline of failure, we subjected our TSDF framework to the identical adaptive attack.
+\paragraph{Comparative Analysis of TSDF's Persistence} To provide a direct comparison against this established baseline of failure, we subjected our TSDF method to the identical adaptive attack.

 To validate the persistence of our framework, we conduct a direct comparative experiment against the SOTA interruption methods.
 To ensure a fair comparison, we evaluate all methods on the same two representative models, StarGAN and AttGAN.
-We simulated an adaptive attack by retraining these models on datasets protected by each respective defense.
-For TSDF, the retraining dataset was first processed by the poisoning mechanism.
-We then measured the interruption effectiveness of each defense before and after this adaptive attack to quantify their persistence.
+We simulate an adaptive attack by retraining these models on datasets protected by each respective defense.
+For TSDF, the retraining dataset is first processed by the poisoning mechanism.
+We then measure the interruption effectiveness of each defense before and after this adaptive attack to quantify their persistence.